Are you getting serious about that smoothie business? Then you’ll appreciate some smoothie industry statistics.

 The health benefits associated with smoothies have attracted an increasing number of health-conscious people.
 More and more Americans are changing their lifestyle and food habits for the better.

 A smoothie is a concoction made from pureed raw fruit or vegetables using a blender.
 It comes with a liquid base such as fruit juice or daily products like milk, yogurt, ice cream, or cottage cheese.
-They may also feature non-dairy milk, crushed ice, honey, sugar, whey powder, chocolate, and nutritional supplements.
+They may also feature non-dairy milk, crushed ice, honey, sugar, sweetened condensed milk, whey powder, chocolate, and nutritional supplements.

 The availability of non-dairy milk from grains, coconuts, rice, hazelnuts, oats, and almonds has made smoothies more desirable for more people, including lactose intolerants and vegans.
 This development has also included smoothies the numerous plant-based food menus.